Arrests made in investigation of actor Matthew Perry's ketamine overdose death

 The report also noted that Perry's cause of death was not connected to his prior sessions of ketamine infusion therapy as the drug's half-life is just three to four hours.
 So, the ketamine was taken in another manner, according to the report.

-The sudden death of Perry, known for his role as Chandler Bing on "Friends," sent shockwaves through Hollywood.
+The sudden death of Perry, beloved for his role as Chandler Bing on "Friends," sent shockwaves through Hollywood.

+His character quickly became a fan favorite on the hit sitcom, known for his lovable, quirky personality as he went from the single-guy roommate to Joey Tribbiani to the husband of Monica Geller.
+In the wake of his death, Perry's co-stars paid heartfelt tributes while the show's co-creators and executive producer — Marta Kauffman, David Crane and Kevin Bright — released a statement saying they were "shocked and deeply, deeply saddened" and describing him as "the sweetest, with a giving and selfless heart."

+"He was a brilliant talent," the statement read.
+"It's a cliche to say that an actor makes a role their own, but in Matthew's case, there are no truer words.
+From the day we first heard him embody the role of Chandler Bing, there was no one else for us."